glipR/glipR.github.io/source/posts/Pathfinding/Intro/content.md

 So instead of encoding each chicken/wolf location, we can reduce the number of vertices greatly by simply decoding a game state to number how many chickens/wolves are on the left side, as well as how many rafts are on the left side (0 or 1):

 * 210 would be equivalent to LLR RRL R (or LRL LRR R, or many others)
-* 031 would be equivalent to RRR LLL L (and thats the only encoding in the previous schema)
+* 031 would be equivalent to RRR LLL L (and that is the only encoding in the previous schema)

 Overall we've reduced our vertex amount from $2^7 = 128$ to $4 * 4 * 2 = 32$.
 Now that we've got a tight definition of valid vertices, we can define an edge between two vertices to mean a valid transition between the two decoded states existing!

+## Let's move these animals

 Now, we can construct a solution to our problem by: